oskarkook/CopilotChat.nvim/README.md

   proxy = nil, -- [protocol://]host[:port] Use this proxy
   allow_insecure = false, -- Allow insecure server connections

-  system_prompt = prompts.COPILOT_INSTRUCTIONS, -- System prompt to use
+  system_prompt_name = '/COPILOT_INSTRUCTIONS', -- System prompt to use
   model = 'gpt-4o', -- GPT model to use, see ':CopilotChatModels' for available models temperature = 0.1, -- GPT temperature